renderpci/dedalo/docs/core/components/component_input_text.md

 `with_lang_versions`

+Used for transliterate components.
+When is set to true, the component remain to non translatable but it can be transliterated to other languages.
+The main lang of the component will be `lg-nolan` but it can handle other languages with the `tool_lang`

-used to export data with all languages in JSON format
+Used to export data with all languages in JSON format.

 `unique`

 `mandatory`

+Inform to users that this component need a data value (user need to introduce any value, it's mandatory).

 ## buttons